Mongolia economy, graft in spotlight as voters elect president

 But Sainkhuu Ganbaatar of the breakaway Mongolian People's Revolutionary Party (MPRP) could win enough votes to force a second round in two weeks.

-Herders living in Mongolia's countryside, who represent around a third of the population, have already cast ballots at mobile polling booths in an election seen as a referendum on both economic policy and China's role in Mongolia's development.
+"The most important issues to me are the country’s prosperity, the people's prosperity, and pollution," Osorjamiin Ereenetuvshin, a 66-year old herder, said near a polling booth in a yurt outside Ulaanbaatar.

-Remote and landlocked Mongolia, best known as the birthplace of Mongol emperor Chinggis Khaan, is a parliamentary democracy and elected a new government last year.
+Mongolia is a parliamentary democracy and elected a new government last year.
 The presidential vote will serve as a crucial barometer of public opinion as the ruling MPP tries to steer the country out of an economic crisis.

-Once Asia's fastest growing economies, Mongolia has seen foreign investment and commodity export earnings collapse, leaving it struggling to pay debts following years of generous government spending.
+Once Asia's fastest growing economy, Mongolia has seen foreign investment and commodity export earnings collapse, leaving it struggling to pay debts following years of generous government spending.
 The new government secured a $5.5 billion bailout from the International Monetary Fund in May after implementing austerity measures.

-"The electorate is not happy with IMF taxes and cuts," said Dale Choi, analyst and chief executive of the Altan Bumba Financial Group in Ulaanbaatar, in an emailed note.
+"The electorate is not happy with IMF taxes and cuts," said Dale Choi, analyst and chief executive of the Altan Bumba Financial Group in an emailed note.
 "But the MPP campaigned hard to explain why Mongolia is where it is now."

 Under Mongolia's parliamentary system, the prime minister runs the government but the president has powers to veto legislation and make judicial appointments.

-All three presidential candidates have promised to pull the country out of its current crisis, restore the stagnant economy to its former "boom" status, and reassess ties with neighbors, including China.
+All three presidential candidates have promised to pull the country out of its current crisis, restore the stagnant economy to its former "boom" status, and reassess ties with neighbours, including China.

 Enkhbold has run under the slogan "United Mongolia will win".
 Polling is not permitted during campaigning, but according to a national survey in March, Enkhbold's MPP - which won by a landslide in the parliamentary vote last year - is more trusted when it comes to running the country.

-Battulga, who is suspicious of neighboring China, Mongolia's major investor, also says he will restore Mongolia's "pride" under the slogan "Mongolia will win".
+"For me, the most important things are solidarity and unity, which are more important than party divisions," said Lantu Erdenechimeg, a 50-year old government official, adding that he had voted for Enkhbold because of his unity pledge.

-The populist politician, who derives his fashion attire from mafia boss Vito Corleone in "The Godfather" films and owns a Chinggis Khaan-themed amusement park, told Reuters at a recent rally he will win because his heart is "devoted" to Mongolia.
+Battulga, who is suspicious of neighbouring China, Mongolia's major trade partner, also says he will restore Mongolia's "pride" under the slogan "Mongolia will win".

-The election has also been played out under the shadow of corruption allegations engulfing all three candidates.
+The populist politician, who derives his fashion attire from mafia boss Vito Corleone in "The Godfather" films and owns a Genghis Khan-themed amusement park, told Reuters at a recent rally he will win because his heart is "devoted" to Mongolia.

-"(Corruption) is coming to such a level, to its tipping point, and where people may vote for completely new people," Ulaanbaatar-based political commentator Jargalsaikhan Dambadarja said.
+Many herders living in Mongolia's countryside, who represent around a third of the population, have already cast ballots at mobile polling booths.

-(Writing by David Stanway in SHANGHAI; Editing by Michael Perry)
+Writing by David Stanway in SHANGHAI; Editing by Michael Perry